browne878/HTML-CSS-Portfolio-Project/README.md

     - Bot Showcase Section

         - This section is to show off some of our previous projects and give the user some key information about them.
-        - This section is kept very breif to incourage the user to want to get more information and explore the site.
+        - This section is kept very breif to encourage the user to want to get more information and explore the site.

         ![Screenshot of Bot Showcase Section](assets/images/images-readme/bot-showcase.png)